How To Break a Weight Loss Plateau – Without Starving Yourself

 - If your diet is heavily bread-based, try reducing this and increasing the protein (say a tin of tuna, or chicken.)

-- Don’t be afraid to eat fat, low-fat diets do not work.
+- Don’t be afraid to eat fat, it’s not the enemy.

 Whatever you are doing consistently – try mixing it up a bit.
 However if you want to get technical, use our macronutrient weight loss calculator here.